home-assistant/home-assistant.io/source/_integrations/mypermobil.markdown

 - **Battery charge**
   The current battery state of the wheelchair as a percentage.
 - **Battery health**
-  The maximum amount of charge the battery can hold measured as a percentage of the battery's original capacity.
+  The maximum amount of charge the battery can hold.
+Measured as a percentage of the battery's original capacity.
 - **Charge time left**
   A number indicating how many hours the battery needs until it is fully charged.
 The battery needs to be charging for this sensor to work.
 - **Distance left**